-Written feedback (dated 24 March 2020) provided by Bayside Council following the Pre-DA Lodgement meeting held at Council offices on 16 March 2020 requested the submission of a Plan of Management to accompany the DA.
+Written feedback (dated 24 March 2020) provided by Bayside Council following the Pre-DA Lodgement meeting for the now approved DA-2020/455 held at Council offices on 16 March 2020 requested the submission of a Plan of Management to accompany the DA.
 At a minimum, the Plan of Management is required to include the following items listed in Table 1.